galaxyproject/planemo/docs/test_format.rst

     $ planemo test --engine external_galaxy --galaxy_admin_key <admin_key> --galaxy_user_key <user_key> [--no_shed_install] [--polling_backoff <integer>] --galaxy_url <url>

 This is primarily useful for testing workflows against already running Galaxy instances.
-An admin or master API key should be supplied to install missing tool repositories for the workflow and a user API key should be supplied to run the workflow using.
+An admin or bootstrap API key should be supplied to install missing tool repositories for the workflow and a user API key should be supplied to run the workflow using.
 If you wish to skip tool shed repository installation (this requires all the tools be present already), use the ``--no_shed_install`` option.
 If you want to reduce the load on the target Galaxy while checking for the status changes use the ``--polling_backoff <integer>``